-As we said above, duplicate content is a punishable offense in Google’s algorithm.
-If you are using UTM codes to track content across channels and you haven’t created a canonical URL for that content, you may be indexing many dupes and needlessly lowering your rankings.
+As mentioned above, duplicate content is a punishable offense in Google’s algorithm.
+If you use UTM codes to track content across channels, and you have not created a canonical URL for that content, you may be indexing many dupes and unnecessarily lowering your rankings.

-As a part of your content audit, mark up the original — canonical — page and other variants with a “rel= canonical’ tag to indicate that it is your preferred URL and list the Canonical URLs on your sitemap.
-Specify the canonical link within the <head> tag.
+As part of your content check, mark up the original — canonical — page and other variants with a “rel= canonical’ tag to indicate that it is your preferred URL and list the canonical URLs on your sitemap.
+Specify the canonical link within the tag.
 More info is available at Google’s Consolidate Duplicate URLs help page.

-Images are key to creating high-quality content.
-The gold standard is to use only original images, graphics and photographs, but stock photos can be useful, especially if you have a lot of pages that need pictures.
+Images are key to creating high quality content.
+The gold standard is to use only original images, graphics and photographs, but stock photos can be useful, especially if you have a lot of pages that need images.

-Whatever kind of image you use, make sure to name it using alt attributes.
-File names get indexed, so make them keyword-rich, separated by hyphens, and less than 100 characters.
+Regardless of the type of image you’re using, make sure to name it using alt attributes.
+File names are indexed, so make them keyword rich, separated by hyphens and less than 100 characters.
 Most importantly, make sure your images are less than 100 KB in size and compressed to load fast on mobile web apps.

 ☑ Managing Links

 When managing links, be consistent and minimize similar content across your site.
 Be sure to use keyword-rich descriptions as opposed to generic “click here” CTAs.
 Create helpful link titles and aim to link from the body content of other pages.
 Remember interlinking is your friend!
 That said, Avoid using footer links if they do not add value.
 Link stuffing is almost as bad as keyword stuffing.
 (But not as good as turkey stuffing!)